 Hunsinger has taught for decades and held positions at Fisk University, Watkins School of Art, Northern Illinois University, Elmhurst College and North Park University.
 She has taught students of all ages and has been a visiting teaching artist at University of Tennessee, Tennessee Tech and Georgia Tech.
 She has presented creative code sessions at ITP Camp at New York University, at the Performing Arts Exchange in Orlando and will be presenting at Chamber Music America’s Conference in 2020.

 Her interactive installations have been exhibited at ISEA Chicago, Chicago’s Thomas Blackman Gallery, and Chicago’s Museum of Contemporary Art.
 Hunsinger’s immersive audiovisual experience “Blue-Yellow-Red” at Nashville’s Frist Center for Visual Art won a “Best of Year” acknowledgement from Burnaway Magazine and was written up in Make Magazine.
 Her trans-media chamber music and installations include robotics, live projections, hacked game controllers and audience participation.
 Recent work includes “Constellation,” commissioned by Nashville’s Metro Arts and partially funded by the National Endowment for the Arts, and “Eclipse,” a sound-responsive multimedia chamber work commission by chatterbird.

-To reserve a seat in the workshop, please register using the link below (note: the price is per kit, not per person.
+The workshop fee is per kit, not per person.
 More than one person can work on a kit at a time.
-Arduinos have been ordered and will be made available at the workshop):
+Arduinos have been ordered and will be made available at the workshop.